jenkinsci/btc-embeddedplatform-plugin/README.md

 For these workflow steps many additional settings can be configured (optional) in order to adapt the automated test runs to your individual project needs.
-In addition, two utility methods help you to connect to instances of BTC EmbeddedPlatform and to close them if again required.
+Two utility methods help you to connect to instances of BTC EmbeddedPlatform and to close them again.
 In addition, the Migration Suite use case can be addressed (see section Migration Suite below).